 Canada Disability Benefit in Alberta: The facts and how to take action

 The Canada Disability Benefit will be a monthly payment for working-age persons with disabilities who have low income.
 The benefit was intended to lift people with disabilities out of poverty, but the maximum benefit of $200 a month is too low to accomplish this goal.
 There are other problems with CDB’s design.
-Applications open in June 2025 and payments will begin in July.
+Applications opened in June 2025 and payments began in July.

 You must: